Is it too late for a baby?

-“Being healthy goes a long way in getting pregnant at any age, but becomes more of an issue as you get older,” said Jennifer Gell, M.D., obstetrician/gynecologist and reproductive endocrinologist at Geisinger.
-“Your egg supply decreases as you age, and the eggs you do have carry a higher risk of chromosomal problems which could cause miscarriage or birth defects."
+“Your egg supply decreases as you age," she says.
+"The eggs you do have carry a higher risk of chromosomal problems, which could cause miscarriage or birth defects."

-To increase your odds of getting pregnant over the age of 35, Dr. Gell suggests:
+To increase your odds of getting pregnant after 35, Dr. Gell suggest these 5 tips:

-- Get a checkup before you try to conceive.
-If you’re trying to get pregnant after 35, see your OB/GYN first.
-Your doctor will discuss your overall health and, depending on your specific circumstances, may recommend you also see a fertility specialist.
+If you’re trying to get pregnant after 35, see your OB/GYN first to discuss your health.
+Depending on your specific circumstances, they may recommend you see a fertility specialist.

 “A fertility specialist will check your fallopian tubes and ovaries to make sure they’re functioning right,” said Dr. Gell.
 “They may also test your partner for problems with his sperm.”